 In addition to providing the customers with a balanced hot meal the service was also a point of contact and a daily safety check too.

-Longer term we will be able to provide 3 meals a day and once approved by the authorities the service will be self funding and will employ approximately 70 salaried staff/volunteers.
+Longer term we will be able to provide 3 meals a day and once approved by the authorities the service will be self funding and will employ approximately 20 salaried staff and 50 volunteers.

 This year will be a year of consolidation and reflection allowing us to ensure what we are doing is being done to the best effect and economically too, whilst looking into new initiatives.